haniyehtajer/haniyehtajer.github.io/_pages/about.md

 Biography
 ====
 I graduated with a degree in Mechanical Engineering in 2023, with a minor in Philosophy, from Sharif University of Technology in Tehran, Iran.
 I made a huge leap into planetary science by joining the Earth Science PhD program in the Fall of 2023.
 I began working with the exoplanet research group at The Ohio State University, advised by Dr. Ji Wang.
+I am continuing my graduate studies at the Astronomy department at the Ohio State University starting in the Fall of 2025.

 In my free time, I mostly climb rocks (and plastic holds), but I also enjoy backpacking, hiking, reading, watching movies, and spending time with my friends.